preemptive/DashO-GameOfLife/README.md

 ### Customizing the Configuration

-Since this demo will a different configuration for the `free` variants we need two different configuration files.
+Since this sample demonstrates product flavor support, we need two different configuration files.
+One to handle the `free` variants and one for the `paid` variants.

 These two configurations will start with the same information.
 We are excluding Android's classes as they are not relevant to this sample.